 and the reboot of Tomb Raider

 In 2007, he announced that he had been diagnosed with early onset Alzheimer's, which he typically referred to as an "embuggerance".
-He hasn't let it get him down, though his condition has advanced to the point where he can't write or type.
-Not that that has stopped him releasing a book or two a year through dictation
+He didn't let it get him down, though his condition advanced to the point where he couldn't write or type.
+Not that that stopped him releasing a book or two a year through dictation

-end Discworld, he says, is sheer overcrowding — the City Watch books are already problematic in that regard, as it's hard to write a story set in Ankh-Morpork that doesn't somehow involve the Watch (at which point it becomes
+end Discworld, he said, is sheer overcrowding — the City Watch books were already problematic in that regard, as it's hard to write a story set in Ankh-Morpork that doesn't somehow involve the Watch (at which point it becomes

 a Watch book, regardless of his original plot outline

-He became Sir Terry, after being included in the 2008 Christmas Honours list, and is reportedly "flabbergasted".
+He became Sir Terry, after being included in the 2008 Christmas Honours list, and was reportedly "flabbergasted".
 In celebration, he had a sword forged

 from Thunderbolt Iron